rmerriam/rvr-cpp-v2/README.md

 * [RVR Sensor & Colors Cards](https://sdk.sphero.com/docs/general_documentation/sensors/)
 * [RVR Docs](https://sdk.sphero.com/docs/sdk_documentation/connection/) - reference to API

 The [Sphero Community](https://community.sphero.com/) is another useful resource.
-The Sphero staff and other Rvr owners provided details that aren't otherwise documented.

-The [Wiki](https://bitbucket.org/rmerriam/rvr-cpp/wiki/Home) explains the details of the protocol and some details of the Rvr gleaned from experiements and community discussions.
+The [Wiki](https://bitbucket.org/rmerriam/rvr-cpp/wiki/Home) explains the details of the protocol.
+The Sphero staff and other Rvr owners have supplied details and experience that isn't otherwise documented.
+The Rvr is a brand new product and Sphero is adding to their documentation.

 # Code Issues